-Witness – A person who has witnessed an important event in the life of your ancestor, such as their birth, marriage or death.
-Usually these are family members, such as a wife, son, or daughter, but could also be a friend as well.
+Witness – A person who has witnessed an important event in the life of your ancestors, such as their birth, marriage, or death.
+Usually, these are family members, such as a wife, son, or daughter, but could also be a friend as well.

 X – Your ancestor may have signed a document with an ‘X’.
-This was not an unusual practice as someone people may not have actually known how to spell their name.
+This was not an unusual practice as some people may not have known how to spell their names.

-Y chromosomes – This is genetic material that has been passed through male ancestor.
+Y chromosomes – This is the genetic material that has been passed through a male ancestor.
 This particular test can therefore trace your paternal ancestry to about 25 generations back.